Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Related Work

 \section{Related Work}

-Review papers on the fields of XAI and FL separately are very common, and there are even meta-reviews \cite{saeed2023explainable} and systematic reviews from different points of view (see, e.g. \cite{crowson2022systematic, Li2023_Survey_FL} regarding FL applications for biomedical data).
-An extensive review on XAI methods can be found in \cite{linardatos2020explainable} or \cite{Li2022_Survey_XAI}.
-Even though, there are many fewer reviews concerning the joint application of XAI and FL, none analyzes the interplay in depth, which motivates our work.
+Review papers focusing separately on XAI and FL are abundant, and the literature even includes several meta-reviews \cite{saeed2023explainable} and systematic reviews from different points of view (see, e.g., \cite{crowson2022systematic, Li2023_Survey_FL} regarding FL applications for biomedical data).
+An extensive review of XAI methods can be found in \cite{linardatos2020explainable} or \cite{Li2022_Survey_XAI}.
+Although there are a few reviews concerning the joint application of XAI and FL, none analyzes the interplay in as much depth as outlined in the following sections.